Seminole Sidelines – II

 Ward and Jones were delivered by the same doctor and were born in the same hospital in Tallahassee, four months apart.
 The fathers, both coaches, were fraternity brothers.
 The mothers were sorority sisters.
 Outside of the family, said Charlie, there's no question I'm closer to Shawn than anyone else.

-Charlie's mother Willard recalled how each QB picked a college.
+Charlie's mother Willard recalled how each quarterback picked a college.
 They knew the schools they were going to long before they told anyone else, and they picked where they did because they didn't want to play against each other again.
 When Jones heard about Florida State joining the ACC, the first thing he thought about was playing against his lifelong friend.
 I didn't expect it to happen after high school, but I'm looking forward to it more than anything because they're consistently ranked in the top five.
 If we lose, it's hard to say I'll mind because I know we will have lost to some people who can perform.

 Ward also wasn't concerned about losing to Jones as he might be to some other QB and team.
 It's difficult not to respect somebody with his ability.